 At the effective time of the Amalgamation, among other things, outstanding AmAuCu common shares (including those AmAuCu common shares comprising the Units issued upon the automatic conversion of the Subscription Receipts) and Warrants were exchanged for ChaiNode Shares and common share purchase warrants of ChaiNode ("ChaiNode Replacement Warrants"), respectively, on the basis of the Exchange Ratio.
 Each ChaiNode Replacement Warrant entitles the holder thereof to acquire one ChaiNode Share at a price of \$1.95 per ChaiNode Share at any time on or before November 4, 2021, subject to adjustment in certain events.
-In addition, at the effective time of the Amalgamation, 188,260 broker warrants of AmAuCu issued in connection with the Private Placement were exchanged for ChaiNode ("ChaiNode Replacement Broker Warrants") on the basis of the Exchange Ratio.
-Each ChaiNode Share at a price of \$1.30 per ChaiNode Share at any time on or before November 4, 2021, subject to adjustment Broker Warrants") on the basis of the Exchange Ratio.
-Each ChaiNode Replacement Broker Warrant entitles the holder thereof to acquire one ChaiNode Replacement Broker Warrants") on the basis of the Exchange Ratio.
+In addition, at the effective time of the Amalgamation, 188,260 broker warrants of AmAuCu issued in connection with the Private Placement were exchanged for broker warrants of ChaiNode Replacement Broker Warrants") on the basis of the Exchange Ratio.
+Each ChaiNode Share at a price of \$1.30 per ChaiNode Share at any time on or before November 4 any time on or before December 13, 2021, subject to adjustment in certain events.
+Note the effective time of the Amalgamation, the order of ChaiNode Replacement Broker Warrants of ChaiNode Replacement Broker Warrants of ChaiNode Replacement Broker Warrants") on the basis of the Exchange Ratio.
 Each ChaiNode Replacement Broker Warrant entitles the holder thereof to acquire one ChaiNode Share at a price of \$1.30 per ChaiNode Share at any time on or before December 13, 2021, subject to adjustment in certain events.
 Additionally, ChaiNode stock option holders were issued replacement options on the same consolidation basis as the original grant.
 The pre-Transaction options, totaling 900,000 immediately prior to the Transaction, were subject to adjustment based on an exchange ratio of 10.8 pre-transaction options to 1 Resulting Issuer option (the "Doré Exchange Ratio"), amounting to a total of 83,33 Resulting Issuer options, with an expiry date of December 13, 2020, and an exercise price of \$1.08.

 The substance of the Transaction is a reverse acquisition of a non-operating company.
 The Transaction does not constitute a business acquisition as ChaiNode does not meet the definition of a business under IFRS 3.
 As a result, the Transaction is accounted for as a capital transaction with AmAuCu being identified as the accounting acquirer and the equity consideration being measured at fair value.
-Upon completion of the Transaction, ChaiNode changed its name to

-Doré Copper Mining Corporation
+Upon completion of the Transaction, ChaiNode changed its name to Doré Copper Mining Corporation